openvpi/diffscope/docs/build-from-source.md

 <!-- If you have installed the required libraries specified in `scripts/vcpkg-manifest/vcpkg.json`, you can skip setting VCPKG variables so long as you make sure CMake can find them. -->

-The buildsystem is able to deploy the shared libraries to build directory and install directory automatically, this functionality is especially useful on Windows.
+The buildsystem is able to deploy the shared libraries to build directory and install directory automatically.

 ```sh
 cmake -B build -G Ninja \